jennahamlin/phynotate/README.md

 This is a work in progress and there are many features yet to be
 implemented:

-1.  tips missing for circular layouts
+1.  circular layouts

 2.  nodes

 3.  root

 4.  prune

 5.  name clade

 6.  color branches in clade

 7.  color tips in clade

-8.  map variable onto branch color
+8.  scale bar

+9.  axis

-9.  map variable onto tip symbol
+10. map variable onto tip symbol

-10. map variable onto tip color
+11. map variable onto tip color

-11. map variable onto node symbol
+12. map variable onto node symbol

-12. map variable onto node color
+13. map variable onto node color
-13. scale bar
-14. axis